mckinney-stack/x-in-100s/nestJS-in-100s.md

-# Nest.js in 100 Seconds
+# NestJS in 100 Seconds

 **NestJS** is a **Node.js** framework for building scalable, server-side applications with TypeScript.